OvchariK3208/chat-app/README.md

 password: password33
 ```

-You can also create a new user.
-However, chats are not yet activated for new accounts, so the message history will be empty.
+**Note:** You can create a new user, but chats are not yet activated for new accounts, so message history will be empty.

 ---